antonio-alexander/lv-architecture/README.md

 lv-architecture-interface shows some basic patterns for a non re-entrant and re-entrant interface designed for high concurrency.

 For more information, check out [README.md](./interface/README.md)

+## interface-dom-sub (lv-architecture-interface-dom-sub)

+lv-architecture-interface-dom-sub attempts to show a specific use case where a main interface is **dom**inate for multiple **sub**interfaces using subpanels.

+For more information, check out [README.md](./interface-dom-sub/README.md)